L344S/viper-village/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or need further information, feel free to contact me at the provided email address.
-- Email: prosel.lea@gmail.com

 ## Authors

 - **Léa S.**: